SDS and Non-SDS Category for your Student Visa Canada

 What is the Difference between SDS and Non-SDS Visa Applications?

-SDS (Student Direct Stream) visa applications are for students who want to study in Canada, whereas Non-SDS (Non-Student Direct Stream) visa applications are for anybody who has scored 5.5 bands in one module of their IELTS examination.
-Non-SDS visa applications also include examinations such as PTE and TOEFL.
-This is the difference between SDS and Non-SDS visa applications.
+SDS (Student Direct Stream) visa applications are for students who want to study in Canada, whereas Non-SDS (Non-Student Direct Stream) visa applications are for anybody who has scored less than 6 bands in one module of their IELTS examination.

 The Second main reason can be the Processing time:

-Between SDS and Non-SDS categories is the processing time for study permit applications.
-Students who are eligible for SDS can benefit from a faster processing time, with the goal of processing applications within 45 calendar days, Once approved, the student can enroll in any designated learning institutions (DLIs) and start their journey.
+Students who are eligible for SDS can benefit from a faster processing time, with the goal of processing applications within 45 calendar days, Once approved, the student can start their journey in any designated learning institution (DLI).
 Non-SDS applications may take longer to process, and the processing time can vary depending on the individual case and the country of origin.

 Documents required for SDS Process

 - Official academic transcripts, including the 12th marksheet, indicating a minimum of 55% aggregate marks.